Akihiko Ureshino: Works and commentary

 Ureshino is known for writing several The King of Fighters works based on SNK games he also oversees.
 After working in 10 KOF novelizations, Ureshino noted that SNK used leads Kyo Kusanagi and Iori Yagami too much and believed they should be given a rest after The King of Fighters '97.
 Ureshino has mixed feelings with the two Game Boy Advance The King of Fighters spin-off EX.
 While he was still excited, when the main visual of the new character was presented to him, which was no longer even a rough draft, but was already solid.
 What was more, when reading the specs, Iori Yagami was the mid-boss and Geese Howard was the final boss.
-Ureshino was bothered with these choices as the staff explained the data was based on the DC version of The King of Fighters '99 and put into The King of Fighters 2000 system.
-However, they said that they wouldn't be able to touch deeply on the characters or story from the NESTS arc.
-The reluctance to touch the NESTS cast and instead focus on Orochi bothered Ureshino.
-The following year, on New Year's Day 2002, EX was released without any problems.
-However, the game's quality was terrible.
-He was also a member of the staff, but was only in charge of the text.
-He would never recommend it to anyone, and it was a terrible game that feels like a joke.
-However, he was proud of opposing the setting that Moe was Kyo's half-sister, whom Shibafune had created in America during his time as a warrior.

 During the early stages of development for The King of Fighters '99, SNK planned to exclude Kyo and Iori from the game because its story was centered on new protagonist K', but they reversed this decision because "they couldn't leave these popular characters in limbo".
-Kyo and Iori were supposed to disappear due to business reasons or the requests of enthusiastic fans, but in the end they have continued to appear ever since.
-After taking a step back in the "Nests Saga" they are then playing important roles in the "Ash Saga" in The King of Fighters 2003.
 The rival's relationship stood out early in the 1990s because it was weird to see characters interacting before a fight started.
 While Kyo and Iori are always arguing with each other, Ureshino was careful with how writing them to the point their introduction in The King of Fighters '99 added a subtext of happiness of the two rivals meeting again, believing they had died in KOF '97.
 The relationship develops over later games until the latest KOF XV from 2022 where Ureshino noted fighting Kyo was Iori's only desire in life and always wanted to join him to prevent his death.
+For The King of Fighters 2002 Unlimited Match, Ureshino created the character Nameless whose designed was made by artist Hiroaki Hashimoto.